 - Be prepared for a variety of reactions such as crying, anger, and denial.
 Do not take these reactions personally

-- If the individual does not want to seek help and/or continues to deny an eating disorder, explain that you are still concerned and are hoping, and available to talk to them about the issue again
+- If the individual does not want to seek help and/or continues to deny an eating disorder, explain that you are still concerned and available to talk to them about the issue again

 - Committee on Eating Disorder Awareness (CEDA) (ASUW)